-12.9 Balance of Class Size
+12.11 Balance of Class Size

-- a) The parties are in agreement that the procedures that guide the assignment process and the student placement process will include balance within departments, balance between core academic departments, and balance between all sections within each unique course at each school site. - b) The district will document class size inequities and report to the negotiating team at subsequent bargaining sessions.
-The parties agree that class size language shall be regularly reviewed and discussed; this shall not be considered an item that needs to be sunshined. - 12.10 In the event a teacher aide is hired or assigned to an employee's classroom, the employee to whom the aide is assigned may give input in the hiring, evaluation, and potential reassignment of the aide.
-Staff may report concerns regarding the placement or performance of an aide to Administration. - 12.11 Emergency School Closure Days: In the event of an emergency school closure, including, but not limited to snow days (beyond calendared snow days), natural disaster, quarantine or government order, the District shall seek a waiver for average daily attendance credit during the period(s) of emergency.
-Unit members shall receive their daily rate of pay and benefits if the district receives average daily attendance credit during the periods of emergency.
+- 12.11.1 The parties are in agreement that the procedures that guide the assignment process and the student placement process will include balance within departments, balance between core academic departments, and balance between all sections within each unique course at each school site. - 12.11.2 The district will document class size inequities and report to the negotiating team at subsequent bargaining sessions.
+The parties agree that class size language shall be regularly reviewed and discussed; this shall not be considered an item that needs to be sunshined.

+12.12 Assignment of Additional Sections